-“Knowledge, Wellness, Experiences, Novelty, Curiosity & Connection to foster Healthy & Happy Lives”, Founder and Director, Tessa McLoughlin, entrusted MJM Architect Inc.’s principal, Michael Moody, to architecturally execute her vision, and Sarah Donald of Hansen Built Design for the interior design.
+“Knowledge, Wellness, Experiences, Novelty, Curiosity & Connection to foster Healthy & Happy Lives”, Founder and Director, Tessa McLoughlin, entrusted MJM Architect Inc.’s principal, Michael Moody, to architecturally execute her vision.

 Originally used in 1889 as a warehouse to store Victoria’s streetcars, the 25,000 sq.ft. space has been transformed to provide a full-service work and culture club that offers both private offices and shared workspaces, fitness classes and facilities, events, workshops, lectures, meditation & yoga, creative art studios and installations, as well as food and drink – ‘all in one place’.

 One of the most impressive features within the space, is the central glass atrium.